noorykim/sas-convert-partial-dates/README.md

-# Converting Non-Imputed Partial Dates for SDTM Data Sets With PROC FCMP
+# Converting Non-Imputed Dates for SDTM Data Sets With PROC FCMP

-A paper illustrating how a SAS programmer can (employ PROC FCMP to) define a custom function that converts partial date values into an ISO 8601 date format (as required for submissions to the FDA).
+A paper illustrating how to use PROC FCMP to define a custom function that converts date values (including partial date values) into an ISO 8601 date format (as required for submissions to the FDA).

 Presented at PharmaSUG 2017